sanjanascaria/RAG-Project/README.md

 ## 🧪 Local Run (without Docker)

-Run the app using `uvicorn main:app --reload`.
+Run the app using `uvicorn main:app --reload`

 ## 🐳 Run with Docker